isomerpages/cris-corp/_cris-corporate-gift-catalogue/CRIS Corporate Gift Catalogue FAQ.md

 * Apart from that, special customisation is subjected to the vendor's discretion and given timeline.
 These options may include printing of BU logos, custom-designed packaging, or stickers.
 * For special customisation, requests should be submitted at least three weeks in advance.

-If you have any additional questions or concerns, please reach out to Corp Comms.
+If you have any additional questions or concerns, please reach out to comms@cris.sg